FirelyTeam/simplifier-jurisdictions/lu/introduction.md

-*The following is based on the answers to the [State of FHIR survey 2023](https://fire.ly/blog/fhir-maturity-and-adoption-around-the-world/) from Samuel Danhardt, Agence eSanté Luxembourg.*

-## Regulation

-In Luxembourg, the regulatory environment for health data exchange does not specifically mention FHIR; however, Article 60ter of the National Health Fund Code provides a general framework for health data interoperability.
+**In Luxembourg**, the regulatory environment for health data exchange does not specifically mention FHIR; however, Article 60ter of the National Health Fund Code provides a general framework for health data interoperability.
 There is no compliance deadline or fines for non-adherence detailed, which suggests a flexible approach towards adoption.
 The Agence eSanté defines the eHealth Interoperability Framework within the National Interoperability Framework aligned with the European Interoperability Framework (EIF).

 ## National Standards Development